Disability, Technology, Art, Ethnography, Activism, and Access

 1. Background research and reading

-4. Field test the adaptations / monitoring with user feedback
+4. Field testing and monitoring with user feedback

-Students will learn how to conduct research into adaptive technology and design.
-They will learn how to conduct field interviews and run field tests and how to iterate feedback into the design process.
+Students will learn how to conduct research pertaining to adaptive technology and design.
+Apprentices will learn how to conduct field interviews, run field tests, and learn how to iterate user and community feedback into the design process.

-Qualifications: Qualifications: Students with lived experience with disabilities, neurodiversity, or environmental sensitivity are particularly invited to apply.
-Background experience with standard makerspace tools (Arduino, Raspberry Pi, 3D design tools, CNC, 3D printing, videography and editing, etc.) would be a plus but can also be learned through this lab.
+Students with lived experience of disability, neurodiversity, or environmental sensitivity are particularly invited to apply.
+Background experience with standard makerspace tools-- Arduino, Python, Raspberry Pi, 3D design tools, CNC, 3D printing, videography and editing, etc.--, grant writing and web design would be especially appreciated.

 We ask that members dedicate 6-8 a week to the URAP (3hrs for meetings; 3-5 for specific project work).
 Required: Students will need to agree with both a lab code of conduct agreement as well as lab equipment safety requirements and trainings.